This is a transcription of an audio lecture:

 What helps us is to deal with delusion.
 You see how close that word is to the word illusion?
 It is an image.
 A delusion is an image.
 But it is psychological.
 Not outside.
 It’s the delusions that we have in our heads.
 It has nothing to do with anyone else.
 It’s all about ourselves.

 We are liberated when our delusions are exhausted, when we can see the illusions for what they are.
 When you see and realize that something you thought is real is not real, it loses its power.
 If someone comes to you and calls you a terrible word, it hurts your pride.
 You feel pain.
-If your best friend says it, your parents says it, your sibling says it, your teacher, someone you respect says it, they call you really bad name, it hurts a lot.
+If your best friend says it, your parents says it, your sibling says it, your teacher, someone you respect says it, they call you really bad name, it hurts even more.
 But if a child says it, it does not hurt.
 You look at the child and say “oh, you little brat,” and you smile.
 Or if a sick person says it, someone who’s really sick, and they lash out.
 You know to not take it personally, you are trying to help them and they lash out at you and call you a bad name.
 It does not hurt you.
 Because you understand that they are suffering.
 You see, in each case the word is the same but you receive it in a completely different way.
 The word is not what is different.
 It is the quality that you give to the word psychologically, inside of yourself.
 The value you give it is what makes the difference.

 We can learn that same phenomena with everything we perceive.
 When we learn how to perceive things for what they truly are, we reduce our suffering.

-When we truly realize that the big fat bank account and the big fat ring on our finger and all the things that would society tell us we are supposed to have really do not have the meaning that we thought they had, we suffer less.
+When we truly realize that the big fat bank account and the big fat ring on our finger and all the things that society would tell us we are supposed to have really do not have the meaning that we thought they had, we suffer less.

 When we realize that our age is irrelevant, that our beauty is irrelevant, we suffer less.